The world is now swimming with data — so much that it is difficult to define exactly how much is produced and collected

 Real-time data streaming, remote collaboration in the cloud, and secure cloud storage are all helping to revolutionize the way we use data, and make it possible for caregivers to access datasets that are not only relevant and tailored to the patients they are working with, but are also delivered in a timely manner.

-Any data that supports health and well-being will also save lives, even if this lifesaving attribute is indirect.
+Any data that supports the healthcare industry and well-being will also save lives, even if this lifesaving attribute is indirect.
 But what about direct lifesaving in an emergency setting and why is data visualization important?

 There are already countless examples of this, from detailed data analytics being used to reduce emergency service response time, as well as providing first responders with the pre-prepared insight they need to save vital minutes and seconds, to the Clinical Decision Support software that provides real-time analysis of medical data for diagnostic and prognostic decision-making.